who we are

 By partnering with Christ-centered, Bible-teaching churches and campus ministries, The Oaks will give freshmen their first taste of all that’s out there, so that when they move in for the fall semester, they can quickly “plug in” to a church and get involved in the ministries that suit them.
 They will have the opportunity to build relationships with people from different churches and organizations, giving them a personal way to seek a community that matches their beliefs, passions and convictions as churches unify to get every student connected in a meaningful way somewhere.
 In addition to showing the freshmen the communities of churches and campus ministries, The Oaks will provide an environment for students to form lasting friendships with other Christ-seeking freshmen and upperclassmen.
 The Oaks aims to connect brothers and sisters in Christ of all classes as they strive for God’s glory together on the mission field of Auburn University.

-One key part of this is instilling in them the mindset of seeing their campus as their mission field, and to see God’s individual calling for their ministry during their time at Auburn.
+One key part of this is instilling in them the mindset of seeing their campus as their mission field, and to see God’s individual calling for their ministry during their time at Auburn or Southern Union.
 They will be equipped to serve, to love, and to share the gospel boldly with their friends and classmates.
-Together with the body of Christ, they can pray and seek for the name of Jesus to be magnified on our campus.
-Our prayer is that not only would freshmen be able to view Auburn as their mission field, but that they would be actively seeking to bear fruit in whichever ministry the Lord calls them to.
+Together with the body of Christ, they can pray and seek for the name of Jesus to be magnified on their campus.
+Our prayer is that not only would freshmen be able to view Auburn and Southern Union as their mission field, but that they would be actively seeking to bear fruit in whichever ministry the Lord calls them to.